 Put up prints, frames, calendars, bulletin boards, or wallpaper to enhance your home office.
 In fact, wallpaper is now very popular in home office designs.

 A framed art print and vintage bookcase with a cabinet are the wall accents of this home office (left) in a 2-story, 3-bedroom Victorian-style house plan (Plan # 126-1284).
-The exposed wood beams and other furnishings add to the room’s charm.
-The very modern and functional home office at right gets a brick wall with wallpaper.

 6. Invest in comfortable furniture.

 Space and comfort dictate the kind of furniture for your home office.
 Think about your health as you choose a desk and chair.
 If you spend a lot of time sitting in front of your computer, invest in an ergonomic chair that gives you back support and allows you to move freely.
 Your desk should fit your space and style and complement the chair.